telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 The Encryption tab lets you manage the **Encryption Key** which is used to secure sensitive data across the Test Studio projects including:

-- Passwords for connecting to source control repository or bug tracking systems, and database connection strings used in data driven tests;
+- Passwords for connecting to source control repository or bug tracking systems, and database connection strings used in data driven tests; SMTP credentials if used in the Scheduling configuration;
 - Password steps recorded in automated tests when the _'Encrypt'_ step property is enabled.

 > **Note**